 De Beers jewelry design doesn’t do colored stones, opals, pearls.
 No. It does colored diamonds, maybe.
-But diamonds, diamonds and more diamonds it is.
-As diamonds, in many ways, are De Beers.
-“A Diamond is Forever” …heard that one?
-Advertising copy from a 1947 De Beers campaign.
-(Buy the fun coffee table book about it here!)
+But diamonds, diamonds, and more diamonds it is.

 Let’s get to transforming.
 A necklace into a tiara.
 A detachable accessory, or two.
 And don’t forget the ECHO Ring to complete the parure, with a D FL 5.21 carat diamond at its core, lined with roughs.
 At De Beers, its always and everywhere a devilshly diamond affair.